Karma is a pitching rotation for Twins', Astros' playoff fortunes

 Asked about Gurriel, Maeda, through an interpreter, said: “I’m not really trying to let anything in the past affect what’s going on right now.’’

 The Houston Astros will be staying in Minnesota for a few nights.
-Remember, if you come in contact with them, please sanitize your hands.
+Remember, if you come in contact with any of them, please sanitize your hands.

 You don’t know where they’ve been.
 You only know what they’ve done.